aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/print-ticket-management/print-ticket-management/aspose.page/_index.md

 ---
-title: Set Page Size Ticket: Edit Ticket with Aspose.Page for .NET
+title: 'How to Set Page Size Ticket and Edit Print Ticket Using Aspose.Page for .NET'
 linktitle: Edit Existing Print Ticket
 second_title: Aspose.Page .NET API
 description: Learn how to set page size ticket and edit existing print tickets in XPS documents using Aspose.Page for .NET.
 Step‑by‑step guide for developers.